yaplas/smart-sidebar/README.md

     }
 ```

-If the header and footer is always visible:
+If the header and footer are always visibles:

 ```css
     .sidebar-rail {